-Rule 21 - Outside Employment, Volunteer Activity & Conflict of Interest with Cases Pending Before the Colorado Judicial Department
+Rule 21 - Outside Employment & Volunteer Activity

 21.A.
-Principal Vocation of Employees Judicial employment shall be the principal vocation of employees.Employees must provide notice and obtain approval from their Administrative Authority before beginning any volunteer opportunity or secondary employment.
+Principal Vocation of Employees Judicial employment shall be the principal vocation of employees.
+Employees must provide notice and obtain approval from their Administrative Authority before beginning any volunteer opportunity or secondary employment.
 Any request for approval is subject to all requirements in Rule 21.B.
 Pursuant to Rule 21.B.
 Employees must sign an attestation that any volunteer activity or secondary employment meets the conditions of Rule 21.B and will not overlap or conflict with the Department work schedule.
 Failure by an employee to provide notice of and obtain approval for volunteer activities or secondary employment may result in a corrective or disciplinary action.